enram/bird-migration-flow-visualization/README.md

 ## Rationale

-Weather radars can detect bird migration, but visualizing these data in an accessible manner is challenging.
-Inspired by [air](air.nullschool.net), a flow visualization of wind in Tokyo created and [open sourced](https://github.com/cambecc/air) by [Cameron Beccario](https://twitter.com/cambecc), we wondered if we could do the same for bird migration data.
+Weather radars can detect bird migration, but visualizing these data in an easy to understand manner is challenging.
+Inspired by [air](air.nullschool.net) - a [open source](https://github.com/cambecc/air) flow visualization of wind in Tokyo, created by [Cameron Beccario](https://twitter.com/cambecc) - we wondered if we could do the same for bird migration data.

 ## Result